Scripture Reference: Luke 2:40-52

 Jesus would have attended synagogue school and would have observed the Sabbath and the Jewish feast days.
 When Jesus was twelve years old, it was time for him to take his place as an adult male n the religious community.
 He was now old enough to take part in the observances of the Jewish faith.

 Jewish men were required to attend the religious celebrations surrounding the Feast of the Passover in Jerusalem.
 Sometimes their wives and children accompanied them.
-Jerusalem was just over 100 kilometres (approximately 64 miles) north of Nazareth.
+Jerusalem was just over 100 kilometres (approximately 64 miles) south of Nazareth.
 People travelled in groups for safety reasons.
 This may or may not have been Jesus’ first trip since he was a baby.

 Joseph and Mary stayed the full seven days of the festival, although they were required to stay only two.
 The day they left Jerusalem, they probably thought Jesus was with the other members of their family who had also attended the feast.
 When night came, they anxiously looked for him.
 After searching the caravan they knew they had to return to Jerusalem.